Checkmarx/ast-azure-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 ### Environment
-- CLI version
+- AZURE PLUGIN version
 - Platform (e.g. Windows 10 x64)

 ### Additional comments
 Add any other context about the problem here.

 ### Logs
-Paste the output from your CLI.
+Paste the output from your PLUGIN.
 Redact if needed.